Alico, Inc.

 Alico, Inc. is a holding company which owns Alico Citrus, one of the nation's largest citrus producers, and Alico Water Resources, a leading water storage and environmental services company.
 Alico, Inc. also owns major land holdings in Florida.
+In January 2024 Alico announced their intention to discontinue citrus crop operations due to citrus greening disease and weather damage.
+They intend to keep 75% of their land in agriculture through leasing to other agricultural operators.